s0hfia/synth-galaxy/README.md

 4. **Matches against the 66,904-wavetable corpus** (WaveEdit Online + AKWF public-domain libraries)
 5. **Generates a `.vital` preset file** using the extracted wavetable + FX/modulation defaults inherited from your nearest neighbor, saved to `~/Music/Vital/User/Presets/`

-Producer workflow: love a stem in a Porter Robinson track?
+Producer workflow: love a stem in a track?
 Drop it.
 Ten seconds later you have a real, editable, playable `.vital` file using a wavetable extracted from that exact audio, sitting alongside the nearest matches from your own library.
 Open Vital, load it, tweak it.

 ## Why the presets aren't in this repo